Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • STA Collector can serve single or multiple Sophos Firewalls

-[ Note: Member server is a computer that runs an operating system in the Windows Server family, belongs to a domain, and is not a domain controller. ]
+[ Note: Member server is a computer that runs an operating system in the Windows Server family, belongs to a domain, and isn’t a domain controller. ]

 b) STA Collector group on Sophos Firewall

-• Sophos Firewall can have multiple STA Collectors in a single Collector group, but it communicates only with the primary collector in the Collector group.
-The primary collector is the one on top of the list.
+• Sophos Firewall can have multiple STA Collectors in a single Collector group, but it communicates only with the primary collector, who is the one at the top of the list.

 • If the primary collector doesn't respond, Sophos Firewall will communicate with the 2nd collector.

-• STA Collectors for the same AD domain is recommended to be configured in the same Collector group.
-2 Collector groups should be enough for an AD domain, when redundancy is needed.
+• It is recommended that STA Collectors for the same AD domain be configured in the same Collector group.
+When redundancy is needed, two Collector groups should be enough for an AD domain.

-• When there are multiple AD domains, need to create a Collector group for each AD domain.
+• You need to create a Collector group for each AD domain when there are multiple AD domains.

 c) Deployment example

-For AD domain with 1 DC, my recommendation is
+For the AD domain with 1 DC, my recommendation is

 • install STA Agents on the DC,